wikipathways/wikipathways2ndex/README.md

 cd wikipathways2ndex
 ```

-2. Set your NDEx username and password:
+2. Create an account at [NDEx](http://ndexbio.org) if you don't have one.
+Then set your NDEx username and password:

 ```sh
 export NDEX_USER="username-for-your-ndex-account"
 export NDEX_PWD="password-for-your-ndex-account"
 ```

-3. In the file `pathway_ids.tsv`, specify the [WikiPathways](http://wikipathways.org) IDs you'd like to convert and export to [NDEx](http://ndexbio.org).
+3. In the file `pathway_ids.tsv`, specify the WikiPathways IDs you'd like to convert and export to NDEx.

 4. Execute: `./run.sh`